hashicorp/terraform-google-terraform-enterprise/README.md

-If the **root** module does not satisfy a particular use case then the submodules can be included directly and composed together in a custom manner.
+If the **root** module does not satisfy a particular use case then the submodules can be included directly and composed together in a custom manner; several of the examples demonstrate this approach.

-In both cases, the [module version][tf-module-version] should be constrained following Terraform best practices.
+In both cases, the [module source][tf-module-source] must be set to the `internal-preview` branch of the [GitHub repository][github-repo].
+When the new version the **terraform-enterprise** module is released to the [Terraform Registry][tf-registry] then the module source should be updated to `"hashicorp/terraform-enterprise/google"` and the [module version][tf-module-version] should be constrained following Terraform best practices.

 The [Terraform Registry][tf-registry] includes the list of module versions, the required inputs, as well as documentation and